-Congressman Gutiérrez is returning to the House Judiciary Committee for the 114th Congress, where he will play a critical role in pushing for comprehensive immigration reform and sensible gun control legislation.
+Congressman Gutiérrez currently serves on the House Judiciary Committee for the 114th Congress, where he plays a critical role in pushing for comprehensive immigration reform and sensible gun control legislation.

 Rep. Gutiérrez requested and received placement on the Subcommittee on Immigration and Border Security.
 The Congressman last served on the subcommittee during the 110th and 111th Congresses and has a long history as a leader on immigration policy and strategy for the Democratic Caucus.
 He was the House author along with then-Congressman Jeff Flake and Senators Ted Kennedy and John McCain of the first bicameral, bipartisan comprehensive immigration reform bill in 2005.
 Rep. Gutiérrez has devoted his twenty year career in Congress to the goal of comprehensive immigration reform (CIR) and will continue to be a champion for the American people and for immigrants and their families in the fight for CIR.
 In addition to issues of immigration and naturalization, the subcommittee has jurisdiction over border security, admission of refugees, treaties, conventions and international agreements, claims against the United States, Federal charters of incorporation, private immigration and claims bills, and nonborder enforcement.

-Rep. Gutiérrez will also serve on the Subcommittee on Crime, Terrorism, Homeland Security and Investigations.
-One of the top legislative issues for the Subcommittee in the 113th Congress is the passage of sensible gun control legislation, in particular efforts to reinstate the assault weapons ban, restrict the possession and manufacture of high-capacity magazines, and to expand universal background checks for all gun purchases.
-In addition to gun control, the subcommittee has jurisdiction over Federal Criminal Code, drug enforcement, sentencing, parole and pardons, internal and homeland security, Federal Rules of Criminal Procedure, prisons, and criminal
+Rep. Gutiérrez also serves on the Subcommittee on Crime, Terrorism, Homeland Security and Investigations.
+One of the top legislative issues for the Subcommittee in the 114th Congress is the passage of sensible gun control legislation, in particular efforts to reinstate the assault weapons ban, restrict the possession and manufacture of high-capacity magazines, and to expand universal background checks for all gun purchases.
+In addition to gun control, the subcommittee has jurisdiction over Federal Criminal Code, drug enforcement, sentencing, parole and pardons, internal and homeland security, Federal Rules of Criminal Procedure, prisons, and criminal law enforcement.

 HOUSE PERMANENT SELECT COMMITTEE ON INTELLIGENCE

-Congressman Gutiérrez continues to serve as a Member of the prestigious House Permanent Select Committee on Intelligence.
-He was first appointed to the Committee by Minority Leader Nancy Pelosi on January 25, 2011.
-He serves on the Subcommittee on Terrorism, HUMINT, Analysis, and Counterintelligence.
+Congressman Gutiérrez served as a Member of the prestigious House Permanent Select Committee on Intelligence.
+He was first appointed to the Committee by Minority Leader Nancy Pelosi on January 25, 2011, during the 112th Congress.
+He served on the Subcommittee on Terrorism, HUMINT, Analysis, and Counterintelligence.
 The committee has oversight over the U.S. intelligence community.

 112th Congress and Prior Congresses